zotonic/zotonic/doc/tutorials/install-addsite.rst

      bin/zotonic addsite -s blog yoursite

-   .. note:: zotonic has to be running for the addsite command to succeed.
+   .. note:: Zotonic has to be running for the `addsite` command to succeed.

-   This will add a site named yoursite.
-Its default URL will be http://yoursite:8000/ so either put 'yoursite' in your hosts file or change the {hostname} section of the config file.
+   This will add a site named `yoursite`.
+Its default URL will be http://yoursite:8000/ so either put 'yoursite' in your hosts file as stated above, or change the ``{hostname}`` section of the site's config file.

+   Look at :ref:`skeleton-sites` to see which other skeletons are available to base your site on.

-4. Edit the generated file priv/sites/yoursite/config, to make sure your database credentials and the hostname are correct, and change the password for the admin.
+4. Edit the generated file ``priv/sites/yoursite/config``, to make sure your database credentials and the hostname are correct, and change the password for the admin.